SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

         }
     ```

-3. Enhance the service model of the service *PoetrySlamService* by virtual elements to pass on the name of the ERP system from the destination to the UI, and the visualization of actions:
+3. Enhance the service model of the service *PoetrySlamService* with virtual elements to pass on the name of the ERP system from the destination to the UI, and the visualization of actions:
     ```javascript
     // Poetry Slams (draft enabled)
     @odata.draft.enabled